Super Flowers (drooloop flowers)- customizable

 here's a video that will help make this more clear:

 UPDATE TO VIDEO - for MakerBot people the gcode is different. see this video for important details when using a MakerBot printer

 Super Flowers (drooloop flowers)- customizable by peetersm is licensed under the Creative Commons - Attribution - Share Alike license.

-We're sure peetersm would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure peetersm would love to see what you've printed.
+Please document your print and share a Make with the community.

 To post a Make simply visit this Thing again and click I Made One to start uploading your photo.
 It’s even easier to post a Make via the Thingiverse Mobile app (available via Google Play and Apple App Store).